Never Buy Fresh Herbs Again

 HOW to GROW HERBS in the GROUND

-Space This post isn't really intended for 'real gardeners', people who feed their families by tilling the soil.
-But the good news for the rest of us is that it doesn't take a 'garden' to grow herbs, just a small sunny corner will do.
-I switched from pots to a side garden two years ago, testing herbs in dense clay-like soil just to see what would happen.
+Space This post isn't really intended for "real gardeners", to my mind, that's the people who feed their families by tilling the soil.
+But the good news for the rest of us is that it doesn't take a "garden" to grow herbs, just a small sunny corner will do.
+One year, I switched from pots to a side garden, testing how kitchen herbs would grow in dense clay-like soil.
 They did great!
-This year I've built up the soil so that it's workable and I'm betting that this year, the herbs will truly thrive.
-If you've got a place that will work for herbs, it's cheaper and easier to maintain plants in soil than in pots -- no pots to buy, less watering.
+The second year, I amended the soil to really loosen it up and the herbs truly thrived.
+If you've got a place that will work for herbs, it's cheaper and easier to maintain plants in soil than in pots – no pots to buy, no pots to store during the winter, less watering.
 Otherwise, the principles are the same.

 HOW to GROW HERBS in APARTMENTS

-For herb lovers who make their homes in apartmentsUPDATE Many thanks to Maggie, a reader who makes her home in New York City on the top floor apartment of a building originally constructed in 1839 as a one-family house.
+Many thanks to Maggie, a reader who makes her home in New York City on the top floor apartment of a building originally constructed in 1839 as a one-family house.
 Maggie's apartment runs due north to due south so the northern windows get no direct sun and southern windows and skylights get so much sun that anything short of a cactus would be fried.
-After reading this post, Maggie wrote -- ever so poignantly -- to remind me that not all homes have the space, light and open air to grow fresh herbs, even ones with wonderful front stoops perfect for watching the world pass by.
+After reading this post, Maggie wrote – ever so poignantly – to remind me that not all homes have the space, light and open air to grow fresh herbs, even ones with wonderful front stoops perfect for watching the world pass by.
 She's thinking about investing in an aerogarden, something I wrote about on BlogHer and has the added benefit of year-round fresh herbs.
+My friend Mary has an Aerogarden and loves it completely!
 Maggie, thank you for your letter and the Aerogarden suggestion.
 Readers, keep those cards and letters and comments coming!

 Do you suffer from lachanophobia?
 Turn to A Veggie Venture and Veggie Evangelist Alanna Kellogg for the best vegetable recipes online.
 Find a quick recipe for tonight's vegetable in the Alphabet of Vegetables or plan menus with vegetables in every course.
 If you're a dieter, turn to hundreds of zero-point, one- and two-point Weight Watchers recipes and many low carb recipes.